orientechnologies/orientdb-docs/SQL-Update.md

-# SQL - UPDATE
+# `UPDATE`
-____

 Update one or more records in the current database.
-Remember that OrientDB can work also in schema-less mode, so you can create any field on-the-fly.
-Furthermore, OrientDB works on collections.
-This is the reason why OrientDB SQL has some extensions to handle collections.
+Remember: OrientDB can work in schema-less mode, so you can create any field on-the-fly.
+Furthermore, the command also supports extensions to work on collections.

-## Syntax
+**Syntax**:

 ```sql
 UPDATE <class>|cluster:<cluster>|<recordID>